TheUnitedCoders/devpost-auth0-api-gateway/README.md

 ## Installation and usage guide

+### Configuring the API Gateway

-### Create a configuration file config.json specifying all the necessary parameters for launching the API Gateway
+Create a configuration file config.json specifying all the necessary parameters for launching the API Gateway

 ```json
 {
     "public_listen_address": ":7070", // Port for public request (Default: “:7070”)